 Alternatively, you can also open the Drive folder on your PC and transfer the files to a folder on your computer.
 However, the files won’t be available in Drive anymore, whereas downloading them directly from the web client ensures that they will also stay in the cloud storage.

-How to use Google Drive: organize, delete, and share files
+Organize, delete, and share files

 You can organize the files in Drive the same way you would on your PC.
 You can leave them all in one place (My Drive) or put them in different folders.
 To create a folder in the web client, click on the “New” button and then select “Folder”.
 You can also right-click in the Drive folder on your computer and create a new folder like you normally would on Windows.
 On mobile, tap the blue “+” button and also select “Folder”, as shown in the screenshots below.